 Freedom From Rosacea

-For those with more severe symptoms, a significant proportion report that rosacea has negatively influenced their professional lives, with nearly half of this group staying in more due to the condition and thats awful, I said no to Stay at Home, we all should of done.
-So don't let this do that to you too.
-So rosacea is more commonly seen in individuals with fair skin, although it can affect people of all skin tones.
+For those with more severe symptoms, a significant proportion report that Rosacea has negatively influenced their professional lives, with nearly half of this group staying in more due to the condition and thats awful, I said no to Stay at Home, we all should of done.
+So don't let this health issue do that to you too.
+So Rosacea is more commonly seen in persons with fair skin, although it can affect people of all skin tones.
 Those who are fair-skinned and prone to blushing or flushing easily are at a higher risk.
 The condition is more frequently observed in women, but the most severe cases tend to occur in men.
 Probably this may be because men are often less likely to seek treatment as promptly as women.
 It is evident that this condition is widespread, given that many major cosmetic companies now offer products specifically formulated to conceal redness and manage symptoms.
-But what we want is Freedom right? so I'm doing my best with a collection of information gather since 2010 and I've been reading up on new developments and this Guide is the best of what I know at present moment.
+But what we want is Freedom, right? so I'm doing my best with a collection of information I've gathered since 2010 and I've been reading up on new developments and this Guide is the best of what I know at present moment.

 Clarity - Diagnosis & Causes